-Having started skiing around the same time she started walking, her passion for the sport grew on the towering Norwegian mountains, eventually being bolstered by her enrolment at a sport-centric high school.
-This environment granted her the momentum and structure to develop her skiing talent, enough so that by the age of 15 she was a familiar face on the junior national team.
+I started skiing at very young age, around the same time I started walking, and my passion grew as I began competing in Norway.
+After enrolling in an athlete focused high school, I gained the momentum and structure to focus on developing my skiing skills, enough so by the age of 15 I was a familiar face on the junior national team.

 Where is your favourite place to ski?

-I have so many favourites, grew up skiing in Kvitfjell so those slopes hold a dear place in my heart.
-However, through studying in the U.S. I really enjoyed skiing at Snowbird, Utah, because of the elevation and level of powder they get, which makes for really fun runs.
+I have so many favourites, grew up skiing in Kvitfjell so those slopes hold a dear place in her heart.
+However, through her studies in the U.S, really enjoyed skiing at Snowbird, Utah, because of the elevation and level of powder they get, which makes for really fun runs.

 Who has inspired you most in your sporting career?

 My father.
-He has always been there, through the ups and downs, and provided constant support, which for me was super important as skiing can often be a quite an individual pursuit, so having someone that you can turn to throughout was crucial.
+He has always been there, through ups and downs, and provided constant support as skiing can often be a tough sport due to the individual nature of it, so having someone that you can turn to throughout is crucial.

 What has been your greatest achievement to date, and what did you learn most from it?